A multiple-scales framework for branched channel filters: Conclusions and extensions

 When deriving our effective boundary condition, we also assumed that we are given the outlet pressure, $\hat{\mathcal{P}}_\text{out}$, as an operating parameter of the system (prescribed here as a constant, but in reality a function of time found by coupling the device to the downstream dead-end filter).
 Building and solving a model for the dead-end filter which incorporates clogging and caking of the filter surface, similarly to \cite{kory2021optimising}, would provide further insight on this pressure in order to explore its influence on the flow in the ricochet device.
 Finally, further research might consider more realistic, rounded-corner, geometries for the entrances to the branched channels, as they are in a ricochet device.

-There are also a range of extensions to our simple particle model: firstly, we have thus far only included a drag term in our force balance model and so we should investigate and incorporate other important forces causing this ricochet effect; we ought to identify the correct physics for the bouncing condition by introducing a coefficient of restitution.
+There are also a range of extensions to our intentionally simple particle model: firstly, we have thus far only included a drag term in our force balance model and so we should investigate and incorporate other important forces causing this ricochet effect; we ought to identify the correct physics for the bouncing condition by introducing a coefficient of restitution.
 This might be by considering a smaller microscale structure and studying how the particles ricochet back into the flow before feeding this into our simplified domain; changing the inlet condition for the particles (considering the trajectory shape before entering this device); incorporating particle-particle interactions between these spherical particles; finally, and possibly the most important, we have been modelling spherical particles in this paper.
-Although these do mimic flocculations of microfibres, individual fibres are ultimately rod-like and so the behaviours and forces would change. \cite{li2024dynamics} consider rod-like particles colliding and pole-vaulting over various obstacles.
+Although these spherical particles do mimic flocculations of microfibres, individual fibres are ultimately rod-like (and possibly flexible) and so the behaviours and forces would change. \cite{li2024dynamics} consider rod-like particles colliding and pole-vaulting over various obstacles.
 The ricochet separation concept might have improved efficiency with this pole-vaulting effect.

-Nevertheless, the work done in this paper is a crucial step into understanding the operation of branched channel filters and their effective use in washing machines.
-It has the potential to play a valuable role in optimising Beko's filtration devices and thus in preventing further microplastic pollution from entering into our already heavily polluted oceans.
+Nevertheless t{T}he work done in this paper is a crucial step into understanding the operation of branched channel filters and their effective use in washing machines.
+Ultimately, it would be valuable to compare our results with those from experiments.
+Our work has the potential to play a valuable role in optimising Beko's filtration devices and thus in preventing further microplastic pollution from entering our already heavily polluted oceans.

 \backsection[Acknowledgements]{We would like to thank Daniel Booth, Jon Chapman, Mo Dalwadi and Doireann O'Kiely for helpful mathematical discussions, and Graham Anderson, Konstantinos Pantelidis, Simge Tarku\c{c} and Melih Toklu for insightful discussions on microfibre filtration at Beko PLC and Ar\c{c}elik R\&D.}